Cygnus X-3: A variable petaelectronvolt gamma-ray source: Hadronic origin of the UHE emission

-On the other hand, synchrotron cooling imposes a limit on the maximum energy of electrons, given by $E_{\rm e, max}= 0.06 \, \eta^{1/2} (B/1 \, \rm G)^{-1/2} \, \rm PeV$, where $\eta \leq 1$ denotes the acceleration efficiency\cite{Aharonianvhec2004}.
-Combining the constraints from synchrotron cooling and the Hillas criterion yields an upper limit on the electron energy: $E_{\rm e, max} \leq 0.07 \, \eta^{1/3} (R/3\times10^{11} \, \rm cm)^{1/3} \, \rm PeV$, which robustly excludes leptonic origin of observed PeV radiation in any realistic scenario.
-This limitation, however, does not apply to the periodic emission observed at lower (GeV) energies, which is best explained by anisotropic Compton scattering of 1–100 GeV electrons accelerated in the inner jet\cite{Dubus:MNRAS:2010,Zdziarski:MNRAS:2012,Zdziarski:MNRAS:2018}.
+On the other hand, when both particle acceleration and synchrotron cooling are taken into account, the maximum electron energy is given by $E_{e, \rm max}= 0.06 \, \eta^{1/2} (B/1 \, \rm G)^{-1/2} \, \rm PeV$ (see Method C.1).
+Combining the constraints from synchrotron cooling and the Hillas criterion yields an upper limit on the electron energy: $E_{e, \rm max} \leq 0.07 \, \eta^{1/3} \beta^{1/3} (R/3\times10^{11} \, \rm cm)^{1/3} \, \rm PeV$, which robustly excludes leptonic origin of observed PeV radiation in any realistic scenario.
+This limitation, however, does not apply to the periodic emission observed at lower (GeV) energies, which is best explained by anisotropic Compton scattering of 1–100 GeV electrons accelerated in the inner jet\cite{Dubus:MNRAS:2010,Zdziarski:MNRAS:2012,Zdziarski:MNRAS:2018,Dmytriiev:ApJ:2024}.
 For protons, synchrotron cooling is significantly less restrictive than for electrons.
 In magnetic fields on the order of 100~G, protons can be accelerated to energies of tens of PeV, as permitted by the Hillas condition.
 While such strong magnetic fields may arise in the inner jets of powerful microquasars, in the case of Cygnus X-3, the field strength cannot exceed $\sim$1~kiloGauss in the emission region; otherwise, PeV $\gamma$-rays would be absorbed by the magnetic field via electron–positron pair production.
 This constraint implies that proton acceleration in Cygnus X-3 is limited to energies below $\sim$100~PeV.